TheOdinProject/curriculum/databases/databases/project_sql_zoo.md

 #### Check the result output for undisclosed requirements

 The site have tasks which does not tell all the requirements e.g how it's expected of you to sort the results in a way. scroll down the output window you should see "Show what the answer should be..." use that to see how the output of your sql queries should look like.
+It won't give you SQL code just how your output should look like so don't worry about spoiling anything.

 </div>